 - Clean rag

-- Test a small amount of the marble sealer in an inconspicuous area to make sure the sealant will not discolor the stone.
+Test a small amount of the marble sealer in an inconspicuous area to make sure the sealant will not discolor the stone.
 Allow the sealer in the test area to dry thoroughly, then compare its appearance to the other tiles.
-The only difference should be that the sealed surface is slightly... glossier than the others.
+The only difference should be that the sealed surface is slightly glossier than the other areas.
 If the sealer creates dramatic color differences, you should try another type of sealer.

 Apply the sealer to each tile individually, using a foam brush or soft cloth dipped in the sealer.
 The goal is to create a very thin layer that evaporates in a matter of minutes.
 Do not allow the sealer to puddle.
 If bubbles do form, smooth them out with the front edge of the brush.